Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 A researcher seeking to obtain research data stored in Yoda must be able to submit a request for this data.

-The request must belong to a research proposal, which is submitted along with the data request.
+In the first case, a research proposal must be submitted along with the data request.
 The research proposal must describe the purpose for which the researcher wants to obtain the requested data.
+No research proposal is submitted along with a DAO data request.

 Management and review of data requests

-Likewise, a data manager assigned as a custodian of (certain) data stored in Yoda must be also able to submit a review of a data request.
+Likewise, a data manager assigned as a custodian of data requested in a data request must be also able to submit a review of this data request, indicating as a recommendation to the project manager whether the data request should be accepted for further review, rejected with the possibility of resubmission, or rejected with no possibility of resubmission.

-After these preliminary reviews, a project manager must be able to assign a data request for review to one or more members of a Data Access Committee (DAC)
+After a positive preliminary review and after review the data manager’s recommendation, a project manager must be able to assign a data request for review to one or more members of a Data Access Committee (DAC), or to reject the data request (either with or without the possibility of resubmission).

-The DAC member(s) must be able to review research proposals assigned to him.
+The DAC members must be able to review research proposals assigned to them, but only within the review period set by the project manager.

-A project manager must be able to give a final evaluation of a research proposal based on the reviews by the data manager and the DAC member(s), thereby approving or rejecting the data request.
+A project manager must be able to give a final evaluation of a research proposal based on the reviews by the data manager and the DAC member(s), therein approving or rejecting the data request (either with or without the possibility of resubmission).

 Creation of data transfer agreements (DTAs)